stevieyu/flashbang/README.md

 The entire flow happens locally - no request ever leaves your browser until the final redirect.

 **Suggestions** work differently from redirects.
 Browsers don't route their internal suggestion requests through Service Workers, so the `/suggest` endpoint requires a real server.
 On Cloudflare Pages this is handled by a Pages Function.
-For bang queries (containing `!`), the function searches the bang database on the edge.
+For bang queries (containing `!`), the function uses binary search to find prefix matches and ranks them by DuckDuckGo's relevance score — so `!y` returns YouTube first, not obscure y-prefixed bangs.
 For regular queries, it proxies to the configured suggestion provider (Google, DuckDuckGo, Bing, Brave, or custom).

 ## Comparison with other bang tools